ldtcooper/snack-academy-site/README.md

 # What is this?

 This repo holds the website for [Snack Academy](https://github.com/julielin0812/snack-academy) built by [Kenta Kodama](https://github.com/kentakodama), [Julie Lin](https://github.com/julielin0812), and [Logan Cooper](https://github.com/ldtcooper).
-It is built with...
+This site is built with...

 ## Fractal by HTML5 UP